 Javan was one of the sons of Japheth (Gen. 10:1-4).
 Japheth’s sons inhabited the lands north and west of Canaan, and were known for trading in slaves (Ezek.
 27:13).

 There is no biblical record of a wadi named Shittim, but there was a place named Shittim.
 It was located east of Jerusalem, across the Jordan River.
-For that reason, it is assumed that this Wadi Shittim is one of the wadis east of Jerusalem that go down into the Jordan River valley.
+For that reason, it is assumed that this Wadi Shittim is one of the wadis east of Jerusalem that go down toward the Dead Sea.